Ultraicee/PM-Net/README.md

 # PM-Net
-A siamese network based on CNN for match feature point of two images. xy_surf_descriptor.py is work for getting pixel coordinate of feature point.
+A siamese network based on CNN for match feature point of two images.
+- xy_surf_descriptor.py is work for getting pixel coordinate of feature point.
+- Get_data_np.py is work for save patch of images as numpy array.
-Model.py is work for building and training of PM-Net.
+- Model.py is work for building and training of PM-Net.
+- Test.py is work for model test.
+- App_v1.py is work for predicting the column of pixel coordinate and calculating the accuracy.